Postgraduate Teaching Apprenticeships

 - Teacher apprenticeship opportunities have in the large majority been for already employed school based employees that are interested in undertaking a higher or degree apprenticeship within their current employer.
-If you’re currently working as an unqualified teacher or teaching assistant, it offers new opportunities for career progression, plus higher earning capacity, recognition, and status.
+If you’re currently working as an unqualified teacher or teaching assistant, it offers new opportunities for career progression, plus higher earning capacity, recognition, and status please get in touch.

 - You’ll receive a combination of classroom teaching and off-the-job training as you to work towards Qualified Teacher Status (QTS).

 WHAT IS INVOLVED?